Cooperative Futures Institute

 Our vision is a future where technology, particularly AI systems, help us to build more cooperative relationships, communities and institutions.
 We believe autonomy and self-reliance are strongest when paired with connection and cooperation - and we’re building the tools, technology, partnerships, and experiences to make that a reality.

-At the Cooperative Futures Institute, we apply biological and evolutionary principles of cooperation to build technology and institutional infrastructre systems that are truly mutually beneficial.
-By grounding human–technology design in the same dynamics that sustain cooperation in living systems, we build tools that support human flourishing rather than undermining it.
+The Cooperative Futures Institute is anchored at Arizona State University, where we conduct research on the fundamental principles of cooperation and their applications, including building technology and institutional infrastructure systems that are truly mutually beneficial.
+By grounding human–technology design in the same dynamics that sustain cooperation in living systems, we build tools that support human flourishing.

 Cooperation as a Central Design Principle